Old Stone Fort (Tennessee): Geographic setting

 The Duck River system spills over a limestone-rich shelf of the western Cumberland Plateau known as the Highland Rim.
-As the Duck and Little Duck approach their convergence, they rapidly drop in elevation, and have cut relatively deep gorges around the peninsula upon which the ancient structure is located.
-Both gorges are highlighted by a series of substantial waterfalls and whitewater rapids.
-The natural waterpower in these two gorges attracted entrepreneurs and millwrights throughout the 19th century.
+As the Duck and Little Duck approach their convergence, they rapidly drop in elevation and have cut relatively deep gorges around the peninsula upon which the ancient structure is located.
+A series of substantial waterfalls and whitewater rapids highlight both gorges.
+The natural water power in these two gorges attracted entrepreneurs and millwrights throughout the 19th century.

-The Old Stone Fort is located entirely within Coffee County, and is situated just west of Manchester, Tennessee.
+The Old Stone Fort is located entirely within Coffee County, just west of Manchester, Tennessee.
 Old Stone Fort State Archaeological Park encompasses 876 acre and is managed by the Tennessee Department of Environment and Conservation.

 The structure of the Old Stone Fort

-The walls of the Old Stone Fort consist of stone and earthwork, and are on average approximately 4–6 feet high.
-The walls originally consisted of an inner and outer layer of crudely stacked rocks and slabs with gravel and earthen fill in between.
+The walls of the Old Stone Fort consist of stone and earthwork and are, on average, approximately 4–6 feet high.
+They originally consisted of an inner and outer layer of crudely stacked rocks and slabs with gravel and earthen fill in between.
 Over the centuries, the earthen fill has spilled over the rock layers, giving the walls their current mound-like appearance.

-The walls can be divided into roughly three sections, with two sections running roughly parallel to the Duck and Little Duck Rivers, and a third section running parallel to the southern rim of the peninsula.
+The walls can be divided into roughly three sections, with two sections running approximately parallel to the Duck and Little Duck Rivers and a third section running parallel to the southern rim of the peninsula.
 The sections paralleling the rivers gradually move inward, away from their respective rivers, and approach one another in a pincer-like formation at the northeastern half of the peninsula.
 Here, both walls terminate just before converging, allowing for a small entrance.
 Two ancient "pedestal" mounds— one 35 ft in diameter and the other 48 ft in diameter— are located on either side of the structure's entrance.
-The entrance continues through a 120 ft L-shaped corridor which opens into the structure's interior.
+The entrance continues through a 120 ft L-shaped corridor, which opens into the structure's interior.

 The fort's northwestern walls (following the Duck River) are approximately 1394 ft long, and the southeastern walls (following the Little Duck) are approximately 1094 ft in length.
-The southern walls, which are basically straight with the exception of an area where the ridge bulges outward, are 2116 ft long.
-Large open sections are found between both the southern wall and the northwestern wall and the southern wall and the southeastern wall.
-These areas were probably left open due to the fact that they overlook steep bluffs carved out by the Duck and Little Duck rivers whose waters probably performed the same function as the mounds.
+The southern walls, which are straight except for an area where the ridge bulges outward, are 2116 ft long.
+Large open sections are found between the southern wall, the northwestern wall, the southern wall, and the southeastern wall.
+These areas were probably left open because they overlook steep bluffs carved out by the Duck and Little Duck rivers, whose waters probably performed the same function as the mounds.